Advacal bone builder can reverse Osteopenia, Osteoporosis

 the mean age of 80 ."
 And the results showed that Advacal was more effective than any of the other forms of calcium tested.

-- What about the Oyster shell source of this Advacal bone builder?
-I thought that oysters were contaminated.
-Yes, I questioned the Oyster shell source of Advacal bone builder.
-I was worried enough about this that I contacted the manufacturer of Advacal.
+- Some people question Oyster shells as a source of Advacal bone builder?
+After all many oysters are contaminated.
+I, too, questioned the Oyster shell source of Advacal bone builder.
+I was worried enough about this that I contacted the manufacturer of Advacal before I used it.
 They replied that they had the supplement tested and

 the results showed that any contaminants were "well below the level that

 the scientific community has set for 'discernible contaminates."
 As a

 result, I felt free to purchase some for my own use.
 If you want to try Advacal, ALL forms of Advacal bone builder are available at Amazon, Just click: Advacal bone builder